-A significant advantage of the FuelCell Energy carbonate Direct FuelCell® (DFC®) technology is the process of internally reforming the fuel source.
-The ‘Direct FuelCell’ terminology reflects the ability to provide hydrocarbon fuels such as natural gas or biogas directly into the fuel cell, where the fuel is converted to hydrogen before reacting electrochemically to make power (see How Fuel Cells Work).
-This means that DFC plants can use readily available fuels rather than being dependent on a hydrogen infrastructure.
+The FuelCell Energy carbonate Direct FuelCell® (DFC®) technology is versatile and capable of producing multiple value streams including the on-site production of high purity hydrogen in addition to ultra-clean electricity and usable heat.
+The ‘Direct FuelCell’ terminology reflects how readily available fuels, such as clean natural gas or renewable biogas, are fed directly into the fuel cell, where the fuel is converted to hydrogen before reacting electrochemically to generate power.
+See How Fuel Cells Work here.